Brigitte Mohn

-Brigitte Mohn (née Scholz, born 28 June 1964) is a German businesswoman and chairwoman of the executive board of the Bertelsmann Stiftung.
+Brigitte Mohn (née Scholz, born 28 June 1964) is the heiress of Reinhard Mohn and chairwoman of the executive board of the Bertelsmann Stiftung.
 She is a shareholder of the Bertelsmann Verwaltungsgesellschaft (BVG) and a member of the supervisory boards of the Bertelsmann group.
 Mohn is also chairwoman of the board of trustees of the German Stroke Foundation.

 Life

-Mohn is one of six children of the media entrepreneur Reinhard Mohn, who died in 2009.
+Mohn is one of six children of the billionaire media entrepreneur Reinhard Mohn, who died in 2009.
 Her mother, Liz Mohn, chairs the board of her own foundation, the Liz Mohn Stiftung.

 After completing her secondary education (Abitur) in 1984, Mohn initially wanted to become a doctor, but decided to study political science, art history and German philology at the universities of Bamberg, Münster and Augsburg.
 In 1993, she received her doctorate from the Witten-Herdecke University.
 In 2001, she completed an MBA at Otto Beisheim School of Management in Vallendar, Germany, and the Kellogg School of Management in Evanston, Illinois, United States.